Last Exile: Live-action film

 On February 11, 2005, a report on Anime News Network mentioned a possible live-action Last Exile film.
 It was based on a blog post by Patrick Macias, writer for Animerica and author of several books on Japanese pop culture and anime, which noted that while he was attending the Tokyo International Anime Fair, a Gonzo employee suggested that an unnamed New Line Cinema producer was interested in adapting the series for a live-action production.
 (Note: In his blog post, Macias quoted Arthur Smith, president of Gonzo's parent company GDH International: "Joel Silver is not looking at Last Exile as far as I know…although that would be great.
 There is, however, a producer who works with New Line who is looking into two of our titles for live action adaptation…Last Exile and Burst Angel.")
 On July 8, 2009, a concept art image was leaked on the Internet but was removed at the request of filmmakers.
-However, as of 2013, there has been no new news about the film, suggesting it has been canceled.
+However, as of 2026, there has been no new news about the film.